keziah55/DetectorBank/README.md

 make
 ```

-Optionally build and run the unit tests
+Optionally build and run the unit tests.
+Note that the Python tests execute in their own
+virtual environemtn, so before running `make check`, you may need to `deactivate` your
+current venv.
 ```
 make check
 ```